BovinityDivinity/bovbot/README.md

 !commands - Returns a link to a page containing all the custom commands for the current channel.

-!topic - Changes the topic of the current stream.
+!topic [topic] - Changes the topic of the current stream.

-!game - Changes the game of the current stream.
+!game [game] - Changes the game of the current stream.

 !promote [name] - Promotes a viewer to 'regular' status.
 (Currently has no effect)

+!8ball [question] - Ask the Magic 8-Ball a question!

 ## External APIs